mrblackistone/DEV/Azure OpenAI/AOAI and PubSec Info Assistant.md

 - **Vector** - A quantity that has a magnitude and direction.
 - **Dimensions** - The number of independent parameters or coordinates that are needed for defining the position of a point that is constrained to be in a given mathematical space.
-- **Vector database** - A <a href="https://learn.microsoft.com/en-us/azure/cosmos-db/vector-database">vector database</a> is a database designed to store and manage vectors.
+- **Vector database** - A <a target="_blank" href="https://learn.microsoft.com/en-us/azure/cosmos-db/vector-database">vector database</a> is a database designed to store and manage vectors.
-- **Cosine similarity** - Azure OpenAI embeddings rely on <a href="https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/understand-embeddings">cosine similarity</a> to compute similarity between documents and a query.
+- **Cosine similarity** - Azure OpenAI embeddings rely on <a target="_blank" href="https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/understand-embeddings">cosine similarity</a> to compute similarity between documents and a query.

 More details ...